zefrios/Python/LinkedIn Webscrapper II: EDA /README.md

 Continuing our analysis from [LinkedIn Webscrapper I](https://github.com/zefrios/Python/blob/7fa73561137351b822d4717953d7d09b650edd54/LinkedIn%20Webscrapper%20I%20/README.md)

 ## Finding Keywords
 The following code uses the spacy Python library to detect LinkedIn job posts in French versus those in English.
-Then, as a final output we have the words with the highest count for both Enlgish and French job posts.
+Then, as a final output we have the words with the highest count for both English and French job posts.

 ```Python
 import pandas as pd